Any comment and additional information is welcome. If you find errors, please let us know.

 Since the relaunch of the Apple-1 Registry in March 2018, Achim Baqué takes care of it.
-With the relaunch, new information, revisions, pictures and even two new discovered Apple-1 were added.
-It is a lot of work and support to the Apple-1 owner is needed.
+With the relaunch, new information, revisions, pictures and even some discovered Apple-1 were added in the first year.
+It is a lot of work.
+Support of the Apple-1 owner is needed.

 Yes please!
 If you have information to share with people interested in Apple-1 computers, feel free to let us know!

 To publish any picture or footage, The Apple-1 Registry must get written permission of the owner of these materials.
 If you don't declare that the content of your e-mail is confidential, you agree that it can be used and published.

 To publish third-hand information, we need the written permission of the author.
 To publish anything about Apple-1 or auctions, we need provenance.

 Owner of Apple-1 computers are highly encouraged to send us any information!

 Highest discretion is guaranteed.
 Just let us know which information is public and what is for our eyes only.
 It is very important to get an overview of all existing Apple-1 computers.
 Even if some owner choses to remain anonymous, it would be very kind to get pictures and some basic information about the Apple-1.

 We are willing to sign a Standard-NDA if necessary.
 We will ONLY publish things with permission.
 You may send us your NDA form or use this US Standard-NDA form or the European Union Standard-NDA form.

 We have had many inquiries about getting high-resolution pictures.
 So far, these inquiries were always related to improving replicas.
 There is, however, a pretty thin line to cross between nice replicas and counterfeits and we are not willing to cross this line.
 The photographer might have had honest reasons to take the pictures, but many black sheeps exist.